 Due to my significant learning and thinking differences, school had been a negative and humiliating experience.
 I was in all the lowest academic groups.
 I was called “stupid,” “lazy,” even “retarded” by classmates and teachers.

 All that was replaced at Camp Northwood.
 I was the first one picked for sports teams and leads in bunk skits.
-I was asked to dance by cute girls.
+Cute girls asked me to dance.
 Camp became an “oasis” of success.

 So it’s no surprise that I kept going to Northwood each year.
 I even went to pre-camp to escape the city heat and to provide free labor, helping set up for the summer.